May 18, 2023

 *I LOVE Winnipeg and our Winnipeg airport.
 However, every time I fly international and go through security at that particular airport I have issues.
 Whether it be with musical instruments, a cat, a baby, baby formula and now breast milk.

-This trip, I had Winnie with me.
-TSA made me dump all her litter out even though it was under the legal limit which I heavily researched prior to travelling.
+This trip, I had my cat Winnie with me as we were moving from Canada to the US so I had to get her from one country to the other.
+CATSA made me dump all her litter out even though it was under the legal limit which I heavily researched prior to travelling.
 I travel with Winnie often and have never had an issue in the past.
 This left Winnie with no where to pee during our long trip.
 They eye balled the litter and said I was “slightly over the limit”

-On this same trip, the agents were poking their fingers through the holes in her carrier like she was a wild animal.
+On this same trip, the agents were poking their fingers through the holes in her carrier.
 Which everyone knows you shouldn’t do to an animal

-Everyone in line was very upset watching TSA treat me and my cat this way.
+Everyone in line was very upset watching CATSA treat me and my cat this way.

-A different trip with Winnie, they dropped her.
+A different trip with Winnie through this same airport, they dropped her.
+We have travel with Winnie several times!
 They always take her away from me while I go through the metal detector, which I am always prepared for.
-A TSA agent placed her on top of a high table (instead of on the floor).
+A CATSA agent placed her on top of a high table (instead of on the floor).
 The carrier fell.
 She landed on her head.
-Everyone in line saw got very upset with how they handled her.
-People were yelling.